Wackelzahn/RPI_VenusOS_Carrier/README.md

 ## Retaining settings after Firmware update
 need to work on that :)
+>[!Note]
+> After a Firmware update of Venus OS, the root PW is being reset!
+> It is therfore recommended to install ssh keys for authentication and access to your Venus machine.
 All settings are retained after a Firmware update, except the Anlaog Inputs.
 To be re-installed:
 - add the line `dtoverlay=mcp3208:spi0-1-present` to config.txt again.
 - copy and override the file `dbus-adc.conf` in `/etc/venus` again.